A protective offshore reef makes Anahola Beach good for swimming except during times of high surf.

 Restrooms, showers, picnic tables, barbecues, drinking water, campsites (permit required).

 Anahola Beach Park is located on Kauai’s eastern shore and is reached by driving north from Kapaa on Hwy.
-59 and turning right onto Anahola Rd. about .6 miles from Mile Marker 13.
+59 and turn right onto Anahola Rd. about .6 miles from Mile Marker 13.
 The beach is about .5 miles ahead.